 Peter uses the phrase the foundation of the world in 1Peter 1:20.
 I believe Adam’s rebellion is in view with this phrase in the KJV and other translations of the New Testament.
 The Greek word katabole (G2602) has been translated almost exclusively by the English translators as foundation, creation or beginning (in the several translations I possess)—all referring to the creation of the world by God.
 The sole exception is Hebrews 11:11 where the word (G2602) is translated conceive in order to show Sarah was given the ability to give birth to Isaac.
 It is my understanding that this Greek word (G2602) has not been rendered properly by the translators, and I believe I am able to prove my argument by showing how its related word, kataballo (G2598), is translated in the New Testament.
-Katabole (G2602), which appears twelve times in the New Testament, is the noun, while kataballo (G2598), appearing three times, is the verb.
+Katabole (G2602), which appears eleven times in the New Testament, is the noun, while kataballo (G2598), appearing three times, is the verb.

 Paul uses the verb form of the Greek in 2Corinthians 4:9, where he was writing about the trouble he and his helpers had been enduring.
 They were afflicted from every quarter, but they didn’t feel distressed; they didn’t know which way to turn, but they were not in despair (2Corinthians 4:8).
 Paul and company were mistreated and persecuted, but were not left alone; they were cast down (G2598), but not destroyed (2Corinthians 4:9).
 There doesn’t seem to be a sense of foundation or founding anything here.
 It has to do with being overthrown or being cast to the ground.
 Paul is speaking of violence of some kind being used against him and his company.